-Figure 3: Average liner shipping connectivity scores by OIC regions (2004-2016)
+Figure 3: Average liner shipping connectivity scores by OIC regions (2004-2017)

 Lastly, custom procedures were analysed for the three OIC regions as they directly affect trade facilitation.
 For this purpose, burden of custom procedures index, which is provided by the World Bank, were examined on a scale of 1 to 7, where 7 corresponds to the extremely efficient case.
-Figure 4 reveals that although it fell behind the world averages between 2012 and 2015, OIC-MENA has been the best performing OIC region for the 2007-2016 period in terms of efficiency of custom procedures.
-Although OIC-Asia has experienced a steady growth throughout this period both OIC-Asia and OIC-Sub-Saharan Africa had custom efficiency scores below the world average.
+Figure 4 reveals a very fluctiative pattern for the custom performance of the OIC regions.